 Step 5: Exit Strategy

-Your exit strategy will be when you hit the first level of support or resistance on your chart.
-As you can see, the price hit a point a stalled out.
+Your exit strategy is when you hit the first level of support or resistance on your chart.
+As you can see, the price hit a point then stalled out.
 Once we see the price action stalling out, we exit the trade immediately.

-If you would like to read a strategy that Does use indicators check out our Fibonacci trendline trading strategy.
+If you would like to read a strategy that uses indicators check out our Fibonacci trendline trading strategy.
 This strategy focuses on the retracement of a trend.

 Thanks for Reading and Stay Tuned for More Great Trading Strategies!

 Also, please give this strategy a 5 star if you enjoyed it!

 Like this Strategy?
 Grab the Free PDF Strategy Report that includes other helpful information like more details, more chart images, and many other examples of this strategy in action!